Gustavo-SF/GCloud-Translation-With-Python/README.md

 1. Go to the Google Cloud Platform.
 2. Select your project on the top-left corner.
-2. Search for 'Cloud Translation API' and enable it.
+2. Search for "Cloud Translation API" and enable it.

 ## Install Google Cloud Translate through PIP